The Meat Smoking

 pumping, the briskets are packed in a vat, and sprinkled with whole

 pickling spice.
-If more than one brisket is done at a time, pack them flesh to
+If more than one brisket is done at a time, pack them

 flesh with the fat sides out.
-Add enough brine to cover and allow to cure for
+Add enough brine to cover and allow to cure

 3-4 days at 38-40F.
 The meat is then ready to use (but still requires